-7. Has your company identified supplier factories employing Syrian refugees in 2015?
+7. Has your company identified supplier factories employing Syrian refugees in the last year?
 If the answer is yes please state how many factories, if possible

 No. Any person who applies for a job must have a legal permit to work.
 This is a requirement of our Workplace Standards and is strictly applied.
-Work permits are not currently available to Syrian refugees (although we have petitioned the Turkish government to address this) and so refugees cannot be offered employment by our suppliers.